Carreau/phd-dissertation/parts/part4.rst

     :width: 50%

     3D reconstruction of a doublet surrounded by actin.
 The absence of actin on the interface can be seen more easily on :num:`figure #confocal-stack`.

+..
 (It would be good to have here an image tht gives an impression of the 3D structure.
 The reconstruction given looks like a simple 2D image.
 I think imaris can produce nicer examples.)

-Time resolved 3D Spinning disk stacks (:num:`Fig #confocal-stack` with 3D reconstruction :num:`Fig #fig3a`) are recorded with a time respution of xx sec per stack for an accurate determination of the different parameters of the doublet over time.
+Time resolved 3D Spinning disk stacks (:num:`Fig #confocal-stack` with 3D reconstruction :num:`Fig #fig3a`) are recorded with a time resolution of less than 5 seconds per stack for an accurate determination of the different parameters of the doublet over time.
 The analysis reveals: the contact angle |theta| (:num:`Fig #fig3b`) , the volume of the doublet |V| (:num:`Fig #fig3d`) and the distance between liposome centers :math:`d` (:num:`Fig #fig3c`).
 All theses parameters are obtain by